SmithWillSuffice/ohanga-pai/content/blog/57_yanis_in_a_harness.md

 government.
 As Yanis just said before, it's the other way around (9 out or 10 Musk/Bezos/Gates scorepoints cam from the government).

+A follow-up:
+> What he really means is the dynamic of superimperialism.
+Michael Hudson explains this much better.
+The USA has learned, even though they do not comprehend why, that government deficits do not matter.
+What matters is the **_real terms of trade_** --- exports are your *_real_* cost, imports a real benefit.
+If you can get a foreigner to send you Mercedes cars in return for scorepoints at a FED bank, you are the winner.
+The USA just learned this before most others, and yet their politicians, including Kissinger, still do not understand why it works, and think it is this thing called "global reserve currency" --- which is a meaningless concept.
+With a state currency on a floating exchange rate bank reserves are for payments clearing, they do not fund anything.
+And Treasury bonds are an interest rate maintenance operation, not a funding operation, or in other words
+**_basic income but only for people who already have money in proportion to how much money they already have._**

 On the technofeudalism thesis I only had one comment:
 > @16:00 at this point I do not know if Yanis will get around to it, but I'd